BelayKibrewosen/requirement-analysis/README.md

 Use Case Diagrams visually show how users interact with the system.
 They help teams understand scope, system behavior, and responsibilities early in the development cycle.
 ![alx-booking-uc png](https://github.com/user-attachments/assets/3cb632a8-8996-46a2-b4ab-8896447daf22)

+## ✅ Acceptance Criteria
+Acceptance Criteria define the specific conditions a product or feature must meet to be considered complete and acceptable by stakeholders.
+They serve as a bridge between user requirements and development, ensuring clarity and alignment between all parties.

+🚀 Why Acceptance Criteria Matter:
+Clarity: Provides a shared understanding of what “done” means for a feature.

+Testability: Forms the basis for test cases and user acceptance testing.

+Scope Control: Prevents scope creep by defining exactly what needs to be delivered.

+Quality Assurance: Ensures the feature aligns with business goals and user expectations.

+💡 Example: Checkout Feature in Booking Management System
+Feature: Checkout Process for Booking a Property

+Acceptance Criteria:

+✅ User must be logged in to initiate the checkout.

+✅ Booking summary (property name, dates, price) is displayed before confirmation.

+✅ User can select a payment method (credit card, PayPal, etc.).

+✅ Payment is processed securely and returns a success or failure response.

+✅ On success, the user receives a confirmation message and booking reference.

+✅ A confirmation email is automatically sent to the user.

+✅ The booked dates are marked as unavailable for future searches.